Getting to & around the Lake Wanaka region

 - Alpine ConneXions - daily coach service to Cromwell, Alexandra, Dunedin Airport and Dunedin.
 4 times daily to Queenstown

-- Connectabus - two daily coach service between Queenstown and Wanaka
+- Connectabus - daily coach service between Queenstown and Wanaka.
+4 times daily to Queenstown.

 - Inter City - daily coach services to Queenstown, Christchurch and West Coast